Releases

 branch version number is changed from 10.0a1 to 11.0a1

-While the version name changes, it must be ensured that the version code stays the same for each branch.
-Our application IDs are specific to the branch they are on.
+While the version name changes, it must be ensured that the version code remains on the same sequence for each branch.
 For example:

 - Beta always uses